Understanding Pelvic Organ Prolapse (POP)

 Types of Pelvic Organ Prolapse

-POP is a general term that encompasses several specific types of prolapse:
+POP is a general term that covers several specific types:

 - Cystocele: Prolapse of the bladder